Bruno Fernandes: Spell in Italy

+Novara (2012–2013)

 On 27 August 2012, he joined Novara in Italy.
 Fernandes initially struggled in his new life in Italy, after suffering from homesickness and also had problems learning Italian.
 After his girlfriend moved to Italy, Fernandes quickly learned the language and began settling in the country, being nicknamed the "Maradona of Novara" and the "Mini Rui Costa".
 After only a few weeks with the youth sides, Fernandes was promoted to the first team in Serie B, and went on to appear in slightly more than half of the league games during the 2012–13 season, helping his team to fifth place and the promotion play-offs.

+Udinese and Sampdoria (2013–2017)

-In summer 2013, Serie A clubs Inter Milan and Juventus wanted to sign him, but instead, Fernandes decided to sign for Udinese in a co-ownership deal, who promised him first-team opportunities.
+In summer 2013, Serie A clubs Inter Milan and Juventus wanted to sign him, but instead, Fernandes decided to sign for Udinese in a co-ownership deal, which promised him first-team opportunities.
 He made his debut in Serie A on 3 November, coming on as a second-half substitute in a 0–3 home loss against Inter Milan.
-Fernandes scored his first league goal on 7 December 2013, in a 3–3 draw at Napoli.
+Fernandes scored his first league goal on 7 December, in a 3–3 draw at Napoli.
 He scored again in the second match between the sides in a 1–1 draw.

 On 16 August 2016, Fernandes moved to Sampdoria on loan with an obligation to be signed permanently.
 He made his league debut twelve days later, playing six minutes in a 2–1 home win over Atalanta.
-Fernandes scored his first goal for his new team on 26 September 2016, in a 1–2 away loss to Cagliari.
-He scored 5 goals in 33 Serie A appearances during the campaign, helping them to finish in tenth position.
+Fernandes scored his first goal for his new team on 26 September, in a 1–2 away loss to Cagliari.
+He scored five goals in 33 Serie A appearances during the campaign, helping them to finish in tenth position.